KibuKuhn/fileserver/README.md

  - Problems with VPN on latest Android
  - Don't want to share private data with public clouds from M$, Google, ...
+ - Should run on local raspberry, NUC or something similar

 **Solution**